cobianzo/wp-env-sidebar-related-article/README.md

 it works, I copied it from the create-block-theme plugin, with some adaptations because this is a theme not a plugin.
 The file `bin/install-wp-tests.sh` is not used.

+It's not really needed for this simple plugin, where there are no php functionalities or APIs on itself.
+You can run it individually or with watch

 `npm run test:php`

+`npm run test:php:watch`

 # Playwright e2e tests

+check the 'readme-how-to-test.md'.
+You'll find tips about how to test.
+There is an e2e test with dummy data.

 `❯ npx playwright test --ui`